 The University, however, does not attempt to define by normal rules every action that is forbidden.
-In situations not covered by specific regulations or policies, a student should use common sense and be sure that his conduct is, at all times, consistent with that expected of a mature, responsible individual who has high ethical standards.
+In situations not covered by specific regulations or policies, a student should use common sense and be sure that their conduct is, at all times, consistent with that expected of a mature, responsible individual who has high ethical standards.

 - Alcohol Possession, consumption, sale, manufacture, or furnishings of alcoholic beverages in the residence hall or residence hall room is prohibited.
 Students in violation will be subject to disciplinary action.
 Students residing in Southeastern Oaks Apartments may possess alcohol in their room dwelling as long as all residents are of the legal age to possess and consume alcohol.
 Alcohol may not be present in common areas of the apartment if ALL residents of the apartment are not of legal age.
 Containers and/or paraphernalia that promote a high quantity or quick consumption of alcohol (i.e., kegs, funnels, etc.) are prohibited in all on-campus housing facilities.
 Empty alcohol bottles are not to be used as room décor.
 Note: any alcohol detected by plain sight or smell will be poured out, opened or unopened, the empty container will be confiscated and appropriate disciplinary action will be taken. - Damages You, your roommate, and guests will be held liable for damages to your room/apartment and its furnishings.
 This includes window screens and front doors.
 The defacement of on-campus property including the grounds surrounding the hall is unlawful; violators may face heavy fines in addition to disciplinary action.
-Damage fees will be charged via a student's LEONet account. - 3.
+Damage fees will be charged via a student's LEONet account. - a.
 Quiet hours will be enforced from 10:00 p.m. to 8:00 a.m.
 (Ascension, Louisiana and Livingston Halls are 24-hour quiet halls).
 During the remainder of the day, students are expected to keep the noise level to a minimum as not to disturb students around them.
 Fines for noise violations may be assessed (See Student Handbook).
-ALL on-campus University Housing facilities will observe 24 hour quiet hours during final exam weeks. - 4.
-Radios, stereos, and televisions and other electronic equipment shall be used in such a manner as not to disturb anyone.
-Televisions and/or shelves cannot be mounted to the wall. - 5.
+ALL on-campus University Housing facilities will observe 24 hour quiet hours during final exam weeks.

+- 3. Radios, stereos, and televisions and other electronic equipment shall be used in such a manner as not to disturb anyone.
+Televisions and/or shelves cannot be mounted to the wall. - 4.
 Residents may hang wall decorations by using painter's tape or thumb tacks.
-Residents are allowed to use no more than five (5) thumb tacks each (no nailing or screwing items into the walls). - 6.
+Residents are allowed to use no more than five (5) thumb tacks each (no nailing or screwing items into the walls). - 5.
 Pets- For health reasons, no animals or pets of any type (including lab specimens) are permitted.
-Students may have a ONE gallon or less tank for fish only; NO SNAKES, SPIDERS, etc. A fee will be assessed to the student's LEONet account for cleaning costs associated with unauthorized animals. - 7.
-Visitation Policy -- Effective September 25, 2020, guests are no longer required to live in the hall in which they are visiting.
-Residents will be allowed one guest per resident and there can be no more than three people in a room at a time.
-Roommates should continue to coordinate visitor schedules so that this guideline can be followed.
-Overnight guests remain prohibited for Fall 2020.
-There is no change in the social distancing guidelines.
-In common areas within buildings, residents and visitors will be expected to follow social distancing guidelines by maintaining a distance of 6 feet between individuals, not congregating in small places, and wearing face coverings.
-Overnight guests are not allowed at this time.
-Please refer to the Student Safe Campus Guide for social distancing guidelines. - 8.
-Solicitation in On-Campus Housing Facilities: Door-to-door offering, or attempting to sell, merchandise in the residence halls, organizational housing, or apartments is prohibited.
-Report all strangers and/or salespersons attempting to solicit products to the Area Coordinator or Resident Assistant.
-Any organization or individual wanting to post signs in the residential community must have all signs approved by University Housing administration. - 9.
-Washers and dryers are for residential use only.
-Any items left in the Laundry facilities will be discarded.
-Laundry facilities are located in the following halls:
+Students may have a ONE gallon or less tank for fish only; NO SNAKES, SPIDERS, etc. A fee will be assessed to the student's LEONet account for cleaning costs associated with unauthorized animals. - 6.
+Visitation Policy: All residents have a right to a safe and comfortable living environment.
+The roommate/suitemate's rights take precedence over the rights of a host to have a guest.
+When a guest's continual presence hinders a roommate's ability to study, sleep, and/or occupy their room, this will be considered a violation of the visitation policy. - I. Overnight Guests a.
+Roommates/Suitemates are provided Roommate Contracts.
+Your Resident Assistant is available to assist you in establishing guest guidelines.
+This Roommate Contract should be revisited each time overnight guests are planned as well as any other time roommates deem necessary.
+Residents should seek the assistance of the Resident Assistant as needed for help regarding roommate agreements and guest concerns.